-Presents courses in Mechatronics which the College expects to offer only once or occasionally in response to specific community needs.
+This course presents classes in Mechatronics which the College expects to offer only once or occasionally in response to specific community needs.
 The course may consist of seminars, specialized or individual instruction, and/or research in an area related to Mechatronics.